Ignacio Romero Osborne: Renewed Carlist engagements

-In 1968 carlo-huguistas removed José María Valiente from position of Jefe Delegado and replaced him with a collegial executive, Junta Suprema; Romero was nominated as one of its members.
-However, he had no real power within the organization; the progressists needed a mutilated ex-combatant as a front man to enhance their credentials.
+In 1968, Carlo-Huguistas removed José María Valiente from the position of Jefe Delegado and replaced him with a collegial executive, Junta Suprema; Romero was nominated as one of its members.
+However, he had no real power within the organization; the progressives needed a mutilated ex-combatant as a front man to enhance their credentials.
 Nevertheless, he had no problem going along and kept endorsing carlo-huguistas in their internal fight against the already marginalized Traditionalists.
 The latter prepared a counter-strike; assisted by Francoist administration, in 1971 the orthodoxes mounted an internal coup within Hermandad and declared Romero deposed.
-He lost control over the organization and since then the group which kept recognizing Romero were meeting in France.
+He lost control over the organization and since then the group, which kept recognizing Romero, has been meeting in France.

 In 1971 Junta Suprema was dissolved.
 Romero was nominated jefe of Partido Carlista in the Seville province and the claimant hailed him as “el lealísimo marqués de Marchelina”.
 In the early 1970s he advanced socialist propaganda styled as renovated Carlism and represented PC in anti-regime groupings.
 In 1974 he appeared as defense witness during trial of GAC terrorists but he condemned violence after the 1976 Montejurra shooting.
 The same year he declared that Partido Carlista “remains fully aligned with socialism” and advocated co-operation within Coordinación Democrática.
 He was stripped of Cruz de San Hermenegildo, result of his call to free political prisoners.
 In 1977 he was supposed to run for senate on the list of Partido Proverista, but eventually he withdrew.
 He last gained attention during an embrace with an ex-Republican combatant, widely reported as a symbolic act of national reconciliation.